pinjutien/GANMEX/README.md

 # GANMEX
- A novel approach applying Generative Adversarial Networks (GAN) by incorporating theto-be-explained classifier as part of the adversarial networks.
+ A novel approach applying Generative Adversarial Networks (GAN) by incorporating the to-be-explained classifier as part of the adversarial networks.
 It is One-vs-One attributions.
 This repository is based on TensorFlow-GAN (TF-GAN).
 Users can provide their own classifier as a discriminator of GAN.
 With customized classifier, GANMEX generate GAN-based images served as a baseline image in attribution methods, [DeepExplain](https://github.com/marcoancona/DeepExplain).
 The core GAN model is `starGAN`.
 It can transform one image belonging to one class to the other class.
+Thus, it can be utilized to one-vs-one explanation.

  ## How to run GANMEX
  * arguments: input/output